nix-community/robotnix/docs/src/modules/source.md

 }
 ```
 While the above uses `pkgs.fetchGit`, the `src` option could refer to any Nix derivation producing a directory.
+The `source.dirs` option does not currently support "nested" directories.
+For example, if `source.dirs."foo"` is set, then setting `source.dirs."foo/bar".src` will not work properly.

 Additionaly, robotnix provides a convenient mechanism for patching existing source directories:
 ```nix